 Let’s start by explaining step by step how Family Link works.
 We will divide this section into the three sections that we explain in-depth when we talk about how this application works, but joining them so that it is not so long to read.
 If you want a complete explanation step by step, you have it in the link that I just put you.

-- Next, the process will ask if your child has a Google account.
+· Next, the process will ask if your child has a Google account.
 If you do not have an account, create it, and if you already have an account to use on your Android mobile, press the Yes button to proceed to link it to Family Link.
-You will go to a screen where you will be given a nine-character code that you have to use on your son or daughter’s mobile to link their account to your Family Link.
+You will go to a screen given a nine-character code that you have to use on your son or daughter’s mobile to link their account to your Family Link.

-- A window will open in Android to warn again that the app can manage and monitor the device.
-To confirm press the Activate button.
-Then you will go to a screen where you can give an identification name to the device, and when you do it will go to another one in which you can review and deactivate some of the applications that are installed on the mobile.
+· A window will open in Android to warn again that the app can manage and monitor the device.
+To confirm, press the Activate button.
+Then you will go to a screen where you can give an identification name to the device, and when you do, it will go to another one in which you can review and deactivate some of the applications installed on the mobile.

 Now, you only have to go back to the device where the Family Link administrator account has been set up and start browsing the management options offered by the app.
 They will all appear on the screen, and you will only have to click on Configure to see their options.
-Now we leave you the list of sections and what can be done in each one.
+Now we leave you the list of sections done in each one.

-Location: The device location history can be activated to know that a private map of the places your child goes to is generated with the devices where he uses the linked Google account.
+Location: The device location history can activate to know that a private map of the places your child goes generated with the devices where he uses the linked Google account.

 Use of applications: You can see the activity of the applications used on the devices with the linked account.
-What applications have been used in the last 30 days and how much.
+What applications been using in the last 30 days and how much.

 Screen time: You can set the number of hours you can have the mobile screen from Monday to Sunday.
 There is also the option Bedtime, which sets a few hours in which the mobile phone is no longer allowed.

-Applications: You can see the applications that have just been installed and those that are installed on the mobile, and block those that you do not want to be used.
+Applications: You can see the applications that have installed and those installed on the mobile, and block those that you do not want to use.

-Device settings: Permissions and settings of the device on which linked accounts are used can be managed.
-You can add or delete users, enable or disable permission to install apps from unknown sources, or developer options.
+Device settings: Permissions and settings of the device on linked accounts used or managed.
+You can add or delete users, enable or disable permission to install apps, or family links from unknown sources, or developer options.
 You can also change the location settings and monitor the permissions granted by the device applications.

 Also Read: – What is Extended Reality?

-And now, we are going to tell you other parental control applications available for Android.
-These are third-party applications that depend on different companies, that is, always keep in mind that your data will not remain within Google and Android as with Family Link and that you will depend on how these applications manage privacy.
+And now, we are going to tell you other android parental control applications available for Android.
+These are third-party applications developed by iOS or android developers that depend on different companies, that is, always keep in mind that your data will not remain within Google and Android as with Family Link developer mode and that you will depend on how these applications manage privacy.

 A simple solution that not only allows you to set limits on use in games and apps, but also control access and/or block web content, applications, calls, and messages.
 It also has an SOS button so that children can alert families, and their parents and guardians will receive automatic daily reports with a summary of the activity, they will be able to see in real-time what their child is doing on their device or geolocate it.
 It has a free and a premium version.